CUMBERLAND — A decision on a proposal to install 17 energy-generating windmills on Dan’s Mountain has been delayed until Oct. 16.

 The proposed wind farm would be installed along the ridgeline of Dan’s Mountain near the community of Midland.

-Although a verdict was anticipated Wednesday, Roman Rozas III, attorney for the zoning board, said at the conclusion of the five-hour hearing that more time was needed.
+Although a verdict was anticipated Wednesday, Ramon Rozas III, attorney for the zoning board, said at the conclusion of the five-hour hearing that more time was needed.

 “There is a lot of material to look at and the board has mentioned several records they would like to go back and look at,” Rozas said.
 “We will come and deliberate and reach a decision next Wednesday.”